 ② After we check your registration form, we will send you an invoice from PayPal.
 Please make a payment within a week.
 You will receive an invoice from an email address: email@example.com

 ③ After we confirm your payment, we will send you the confirmation email.

-④ Three days before the group class starts, we will send you a zoom meeting link and all the information you will need to join the group class!
+④ Three days before the class (10/25), we will send the Zoom meeting link and all the information you need to know to join us for the first group class!

 If you have any questions regarding the group classes, please feel free to contact us!